PhucXDoan/CrashCourse/README.md

 <p align="center"><img src="./data/GitHubGUIPull.png" width="600"></p>

+After you've made your GitHub account,
+I can add you as a contributor to this repository so you'd be allowed to push your commits here.
-That's kinda all there is to it!
-There's plenty more to Git, of courses, like for instance:
+Besides that, that's really all there is to it!

+There's plenty more to Git, of course, like for instance:

 - what if I made some commits and tried to push them to